AnaUvarova/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## randomFixedString {#randomfixedstring}

 Generates a random string of a specified length.
+Symbols in use — all the bytes, including the null.

 **Syntax**